openafs-contrib/ansible-openafs/docs/source/modules/openafs_build.rst

     The *clean* option will remove any new files you added manually on the remote node and did not commit when the *projectdir* is a git repository.

-  version (optional, str, None)
-    Version string to embed in built files.

-    The *version* will be written to the ``.version`` file, overwritting the current contents, if any.

   make (optional, path, detect)
     The ``make`` program to be executed.